Professor John L. Watts

 Admitted to Practice in Virginia and Washington, DC

-Upon graduation from law school, Professor Watts spent a year as a judicial clerk for the Honorable Henry Coke Morgan, Jr. of the United States District Court for the Eastern District of Virginia.
-Following his clerkship, he spent eight years in private practice in Norfolk, Virginia, as a civil litigator in the areas of personal injury, product liability and False Claims Act, qui tam, "Whistleblower" litigation.
+Upon graduation from law school, Professor Watts worked as a judicial clerk for the Honorable Henry Coke Morgan, Jr. of the United States District Court for the Eastern District of Virginia.
+Following his clerkship, he practiced law for eight years in Norfolk, Virginia, as a civil litigator in the areas of personal injury, product liability and False Claims Act, qui tam, "Whistleblower" litigation.
 Prior to joining the faculty of Texas Tech School of Law, Professor Watts was on the faculty of Barry University's Dwayne O. Andreas School of Law in Orlando, Florida.

 Professor Watts teaches Torts, Evidence, Products Liability, Constitutional Law, Civil Procedure and The Laws and Ethics of War.